 7. Case Study

-Case studies provide your company with an opportunity to showcase successful results, challenging projects, and outright failures — while providing advice for how others can overcome the same obstacles (which is often by using the company’s products or services).
+Case studies allow your company to showcase successful results, challenging projects, and outright failures — while providing advice on how others can overcome the same obstacles (often by using the company’s products or services).

-Consider interviewing those involved for more hard-hitting content.
-You might incorporate visual elements to explain complex concepts or showcase data points.
-Case studies are also highly effective as increasing brand trust: the transparency combined with in-depth information provides a valuable resource when positioned for your target audience.
+Interview participants for more hard-hitting content.
+Consider incorporating visual elements to explain complex concepts or showcase data points.
+Case studies are also highly effective in increasing brand trust: the transparency combined with in-depth information provides a valuable resource when positioned for your target audience.

-Another approach is to highlight a customer or client’s ‘before’ and ‘after’ experience that resulted from using your services or products.
-This strategy allows the case study to double as a customer spotlight, although it would include more concrete information on what has changed.
+Another approach is to highlight a customer or client’s ‘before’ and ‘after’ experiences that resulted from using your services or products.
+This strategy allows the case study to double as a customer spotlight, although it would include more concrete information on what has changed and how it affected ROI.

 8. White Paper

-White papers are long-form essays that explain a problem and feature the company’s solution.
-They are generally downloadable PDFs featuring technical and in-depth information alongside helpful diagrams, a company’s methodology, factual evidence or data, as well as casual persuasiveness geared at marketing the company or its proposed solution.
+White papers are data-driven essays that explain a problem and feature the company’s solution.
+They are generally downloadable PDFs featuring technical and in-depth information, helpful diagrams, a company’s methodology, factual evidence or data, and casual persuasiveness geared at marketing the company or its proposed solution.

 9. “Best of” and Other Lists

 Imagination is the limit when it comes to brainstorming list ideas.
-There’s plenty to cover across industries and niches, so this type of evergreen content is extremely common.
-A list can be shared in various forms: video, article, and social media post.
+There’s plenty to cover across industries and niches, so this evergreen content is extremely common.

 10. Product or Service Reviews and Comparisons

 Review or compare popular products or services within your niche or industry.
-When an unbiased approach is taken, this type of content can be efficient at building trust.
-It allows you to discuss technical details of the product that requires expertise.
+It allows you to discuss the technical details of competing products while showcasing your expertise within a side-by-side matrix.

-This type of evergreen content provides the opportunity to create authority with search engines by ranking for main keywords that should be associated with the company.
-Additionally, the landing page can double as a high-converting destination for paid ads.
+It’s also a great opportunity to build search engine authority by ranking for the main keywords related to a company.
+Additionally, the landing page can double as a destination for paid ads.

 Keep in mind that some product reviews are more evergreen than others.
-The Dyson Hair Dryer below is a great example of this.
-It gained a lot of attention upon release.
-So while the content will continue to be accurate and relevant, fewer people will search for it year over year.
+Trending consumer items, for example, may gain a lot of attention upon release that’s not sustainable.
+While the content will remain accurate and relevant, fewer people may search for it.

 11. Project Checklist or Toolkit

 With either type of evergreen content, focus on developing helpful resources for people at various stages of expertise within your niche or industry.
-Also, be sure to do keyword research to determine how people are looking for this information.
+Also, do keyword research to determine how people seek this information.

 Bonus Tip: Offer a PDF downloadable version of your checklist or toolkit in exchange for the viewer’s email address.
 This will help grow your email list while generating new leads.